Undergraduate fees for Prince George, regional, and international students.

 Failure to Notify

-- Wire Transfer: bank-to-bank wire transfers can be arranged through your financial institution.
-Wire transfer instructions can be found on our website in the Finance Department under Payment Options.
+- by wire transfer: bank-to-bank wire transfers can be arranged through your financial institution.
+Wire transfer instructions can be found on our web site at www.unbc.ca/finance/accounts-receivable/payment-options.

-- In Person: at the Cashier's Office located on Student Services Street during regular business hours.
-Tuition payments are also accepted at UNBC's regional offices in Terrace, Fort St. John and Quesnel.
+- in person: at the Cashier's Office during hours of operation.
+Tuition payments are also accepted at UNBC’s regional offices in Terrace, Fort St. John and Quesnel.

-- American Express, Mastercard, Visa, or Debit Card: will be accepted in person by the Cashier.
+- American Express, MasterCard, Visa, or Interac Debit Card will be accepted in person by the Cashier, or on online at the UNBC website.

 Fee Reduction Schedule*